alexrobertsonuk/ga4-for-content-designers/docs/exploration-setup.md

-## Exploration setup
+# Exploration setup

-### Variables and settings
+## Variables and tab settings

-The exploration workspace has 2 setup columns on the left:
+The exploration workspace has two configuration columns on the left:

-- Variables – where you name your exploration, set your date range, and load all the variables you plan to use, but don't explicitly use them (like setting out the ingredients for a recipe)
+- **Variables** – where you name your exploration, set your date range, and define the components available to your exploration, including:
+  - segments
+  - dimensions
+  - metrics

-- Settings – where you piece together your exploration by selecting from your loaded variables, and choosing layout and display options (like creating a recipe from your ingredients)
+- **Tab settings** – where you configure the current tab by selecting from the loaded variables and defining layout and display options.

-Once you've loaded the variables you intend to use, you simply drag and drop them into the Settings column, placing them where you want them.
-Drag and dropping can sometimes be a bit temperamental - you may have to try once or twice.
-Alternatively, double-clicking on a dimension or metric will add it to the relevant setting (usually 'rows' and 'values' respectively).
-More on dimensions and metrics in the next section.
+You must first add dimensions, metrics or segments to the **Variables** column before they can be used in the tab settings.

+To use a variable:

+- drag it into the appropriate field in **Tab settings**, or
+- double-click it to add it automatically to a compatible field (for example, dimensions are typically added to Rows, metrics to Values).

-To the right of the Variables and Settings columns, your exploration output will be displayed.
-You can have up to 10 tabs of output, each with unique settings created from your chosen variables (which persist across all tabs).
+To the right of these columns, the exploration output is displayed.

+Each exploration can contain up to 10 tabs.
+Variables are shared across all tabs within the same exploration, but tab settings are configured independently.

-Be sure to give your exploration a logical name.
+Give each exploration a clear, descriptive name.

-### Dimensions and metrics
+## Dimensions and metrics

-Dimensions are attributes of data.
-They describe what it is that you want metrics for.
-Some common dimensions you'll use are:
+**Dimensions** describe attributes of your data.
+They define how data is grouped.

+Common dimensions include:

-- Page path and screen class – the path of a webpage on your site (everything after the domain name; the homepage will be simply '/'), or the 'screen class' equivalent for apps (less relevant in our context)
+- **Page path and screen class** – the path of a webpage after the domain name (for example '/apply/start'), or the equivalent screen identifier for apps
-- Page referrer – the full referring URL, the user's previous page either on your site or from elsewhere (including 'https://' and the domain name, unlike the shorter 'page path')
+- **Page referrer** – the full referring URL from which the user arrived
+- **Device category** – desktop, mobile or tablet
-- Device category – the type of device used (desktop, tablet, mobile)
+- **Link URL** – the destination of a tracked link click
-- Link URL – the destination of a hyperlink
+- **Event name** – the name of a recorded event (for example 'click', 'file_download', 'scroll')
-- Event name – tracked user interaction 'events' such as 'click', 'file_download', or 'scroll'

-Metrics are your numerical measurements.
-Some common metrics you'll use are:
+**Metrics** are numerical measurements.

+Common metrics include:

-- Views – the total number of page views
+- **Views** – the total number of page or screen views
-- Total users – the estimated total number of unique users
+- **Total users** – the number of unique users who triggered any event during the selected date range
-- New users – the estimated total number of first-time users
+- **New users** – the number of users who interacted for the first time during the selected date range
-- Event count – the number of times a tracked interaction (such as a click, file download or scroll) was triggered
+- **Event count** – the number of times a tracked event was triggered

-A useful rule: dimensions describe your data, metrics quantify it (you can multiply a metric, but not a dimension).
+A practical distinction: dimensions group data, metrics measure it.

-#### Consistent use of 'Total users'
+## Consistent use of “Total users”

-This guide is written to support design insight and decision-making, not management reporting.
+This guide is written to support design insight and decision-making.
 As a result, absolute figures matter less than relative differences and consistent comparison across reports.

-Throughout this guide, 'Total users' is recommended as the default metric.
-Google defines this as "the number of unique users who triggered any event in the specified date range".
-While this does not produce perfectly precise counts in all contexts, it is stable and comparable, making it well suited to understanding proportions, trade-offs and patterns in user behaviour.

-While different metrics answer different questions, using the same metric consistently is essential if you want relative differences between designs, pages or journeys to remain meaningful.

-### Filters and segments
-By default, an exploration will show you data for the entire property.
-To see a subset of the data, you can use filters or segments.

-- Filters – set in the Settings column, filters quickly include or exclude data based on specific criteria (for example, only include a specific page, or only include users referred from a specific domain).
-Filters can't be saved to reuse in multiple explorations.
-- Segments – created in the Variables column, segments require a few more steps to set up, and are best for seeing side-by-side comparisons (for example, mobile vs desktop users, or new vs returning users).
-Segments can be saved for reuse in multiple explorations.

-To create a segment (figure 3):
-1. In the 'Variables' column, select '+' next to 'SEGMENTS'.
-2. In the 'Add a new segment' overlay, select 'Create a new segment' (top right).
-3. Select 'User segment'.
-4. Enter a name for your segment (for example, 'Users referred from [domain name]').
-5. Enter your segment conditions (details are provided in the 'Variables' tables for each exploration described later in this guide).

-### Date ranges
-When selecting a date range for your exploration, consider:
-1. Data capture start date.
-Data is only available from the date the property was set up on GA4.
-For free tier accounts, data stopped being collected in UA (Universal Analytics) in July 2023, with most properties automatically migrated.
-2. Data retention period.
-Free tier accounts only retain data for 2 months by default.
-This can be extended by the property admin to 14 months (highly recommended).
-To verify the property's current setting, go to Admin > Data collection and modification > Data retention.
-3. Data processing speeds.
-Longer date ranges of a year or more will take much longer for GA4 to process.
-4. Data sampling.
-Longer date ranges are more likely to contain sampled data.
-The data sampling icon, top right in an exploration, will turn from green to red if sampling has been applied.
-Select this icon to see what percentage of available data is being used.
-If you're viewing an exploration on a paid enterprise '360' account, you can reduce the impact of sampling by selecting 'More detailed results'.

-### Exporting data
-To export the data from any exploration tab, select the top right download icon and choose 'CSV'.
-You can then import this CSV into a spreadsheet.

-### Sharing explorations
-Explorations are private by default, but you can share them, in read-only mode, with everyone else who has access to the same property.
-To do so, select the 'share exploration' icon, top right.

-### Reducing data sampling
-As an additional benefit of the paid enterprise tier, you're able to reduce the impact of any data sampling (estimating total numbers from a subset of the data), by selecting 'More detailed results':

-1. At the top right of your exploration output, next to the download and share icons, look for the data sampling icon.
-2. If the data sampling icon is a red exclamation mark, open the dropdown and select 'More detailed results'.
+For that reason, **Total users** is used as the default metric throughout most examples.

+Google defines Total users as "the number of unique users who triggered any event in the specified date range".
+While this does not produce perfectly precise counts in all contexts, it is stable and comparable, making it well suited to understanding proportions and patterns in user behaviour.

+Different metrics answer different questions.
+However, using a consistent metric across similar explorations supports meaningful comparison.

+## Filters and segments

+By default, an exploration shows data for the entire property within the selected date range.

+To analyse a subset of data, use filters or segments.

+- **Filters** – applied within the Tab settings column.
+Filters include or exclude data based on specific criteria (for example, include only a specific page or exclude internal traffic).
+Filters apply only to the current tab.

+- **Segments** – created in the Variables column.
+Segments define a subset of users, sessions or events and can be applied to one or more tabs within the exploration.
+Segments can also be reused within the same exploration.

+Segments are particularly useful for side-by-side comparisons (for example, mobile vs desktop users, or new vs returning users).

+To create a segment:

+1. In the Variables column, select the **+** next to **Segments**.
+2. Choose **Create a new segment**.
+3. Select the segment type (for example, 'User segment').
+4. Enter a name.
+5. Define the segment conditions.

+## Date ranges

+When selecting a date range, consider:

+1. **Property start date** – data is only available from when GA4 tracking began for the property.
+2. **Data retention settings** – in free-tier GA4 properties, event-level data retention is 2 months by default and can be extended to 14 months.
+Check under:
+   Admin > Data collection and modification > Data retention
+3. **Processing time** – longer date ranges may take more time to process.
+4. **Sampling** – large date ranges increase the likelihood of sampled results in the free tier.

+If sampling is applied, an indicator appears in the top-right of the exploration panel.
+Selecting the indicator shows the percentage of data used in the results.

+In GA4 360 (enterprise tier), a detailed results option may be available to reduce the impact of sampling.

+## Exporting data

+To export data from an exploration tab:

+1. Select the download icon in the top-right corner.
+2. Choose a format (for example, CSV).

+Exported files can be opened in spreadsheet software for further analysis.

+## Sharing explorations

+Explorations are private by default.

+To share an exploration in read-only mode with other users who have access to the same property:

+1. Select the share icon in the top-right corner.
+2. Confirm sharing.

+Shared explorations cannot be edited by other users unless they duplicate them.

+## Reducing data sampling (GA4 360)

+In GA4 360 properties, sampling thresholds are higher and a detailed results option may be available.

+If sampling is indicated in an exploration:

+1. Select the sampling indicator in the top-right of the results panel.
+2. If available, choose the detailed results option.

+This may increase processing time.